dpretet/svut/README.md

     ./svutRun

-svut will scan your current folder, search for the files with "_unit_test.sv" and run the tests.
+svut will scan your current folder, search for the files with "_unit_test.sv" suffix and run the tests available.

 Enjoy!